-If you diagnose a patient with trichomoniasis, educate the patient regarding safe sexual practices.
-Encourage the patient to inform their sexual partner(s) about the diagnosis so the partner(s) may pursue treatment.
+If a clinician diagnoses a patient with trichomoniasis, they should educate the patient regarding safe sexual practices.
+The patient should be encouraged to inform their sexual partner(s) about the diagnosis so the partner(s) may pursue treatment.
 The patient should also refrain from sexual intercourse until both the patient and the partner(s) are treated, and symptoms have resolved.

 Pearls and Other Issues

 There are no recommended T. vaginalis screening practices in the United States.
 Some suggest performing T. vaginalis screening in specific populations, including populations at high risk for HIV infection, patients attending STI clinics, men with urethritis, sexual partners of an infected patient, women living in endemic areas, and women living in correctional facilities.
 Trichomonas infection has been shown to increase the risk of acquisition and transmission of HIV.